amitrajaraman/questions/3-sat-7m8.md

 **An Interesting Follow-up.**
 Assuming $$\mathsf{P}\neq\mathsf{NP}$$, for any $$\varepsilon>0$$, there is no polynomial time algorithm that, for any $$3$$-SAT instance, finds an assignment that satisfies (at least) $$(7/8 + \varepsilon)m$$ of the clauses.

 The proof of the above is _far_ more non-trivial compared to the previous two.
-Interested readers can learn more in [this paper](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.16.5701&rep=rep1&type=pdf) by Johan Håstad.
+Interested readers can learn more in <i>[Some Optimal Inapproximability Results](http://www.cs.umd.edu/~gasarch/BLOGPAPERS/max3satl.pdf)</i> by Johan Håstad.